rackerlabs/rackspace-how-to/content/managed-operations/managed-cloud-service-levels-faq.md

 Customers who have the Infrastructure service level are grandfathered into their current pricing plan and continue to receive the same support as always, along with any enhancements we announce.

-#### Is Rackspace improving the support experience?

-Yes, we are always looking at ways to improve our support.
-We expect that our pricing changes will cause some new customers who don't value support to choose other providers.
-As a result, we will be able to shift more resources to serve customers who do value support and are willing to pay for it.

 #### What do I get with Fanatical Support?

 There are five foundational components to ***Fanatical Support***<sup>&reg;</sup>: